 Coordinator for Central America

 Angelina is a Lecturer and Public speaker.
 She has worked on projects related to economic development between the Republic of Gabon and Governor Kenny Guinn’s office of diplomatic Relations and protocol in Nevada.
 She collaborated with civil rights advocate Dorothy Height who was a recipient of the the presidential medal of freedom and congressional Gold Medal.
-Currently, she leads projects related to bringing medical assistance, clean water and solar energy to the Pygmy community in Cameroon.
+Currently, she leads projects related to bringing medical assistance, clean water and solar energy in Africa.

 August became involved with international missions after spending his sophomore year living in Japan.
 He taught English in China before moving to Santiago, Chile to start an English school focused on middle and lower class students.
 He currently works as a Director within Healthcare IT.

 Houston provided professional counseling services at the Betty Ford Center.
 Later he became a missionary veteran who worked and lived in South East Asia for ten years.
 He Developed alcohol and drug rehabilitation programs in Malaysia, Singapore and Vietnam to counsel people struggling with alcohol and substance abuse.
 He took short- term mission trips to Kenya and Ethiopia including South America and reached out to HIV patients.